Icarus Transfigured by m. l. teague (page 74)

 “Say it!” she whimpered.

-“I— kn-w— y-u- l—ve- m— tho-gh it -s –n-t— e—sy - f—r - y—u - t- s—y…” injected the answer machine.
+“I— kn-w— y-u- l—ve- m— tho-gh it -s –n-t— e—sy - f—r - y—u - t- s—y…” injected the answering machine.

-“B—t - y—u h-ve – g-ven — m— th- - ch-ld — - wh-ch— n- one c—n — t—ke aw—y…” answered the machine.
+The machine, sticking to the script, tuned up its reply.
+“B—t - y—u h-ve – g-ven — m— th- - CHILD — - wh-ch— n- hhhhhhhhhhhhhhhhhhhh—hh-hhh—h- - -”

-What remained intact of Aiden’s body was extricated from the pouf liner; he sat up with a wobble.
+What remained intact of Aiden’s body was extricated from the pouf liner—he sat up with a wobble.
 His brain was still connected to the end of his spine, but like so much dead weight that refused to be shaken off in the pitch of battle.
 The battered organ rapidly retraced neural pathways and reabsorbed its script, albeit with a touch of surreality.

 The soft edge of his pleasure turned brittle.